Metastability (electronics): Synchronous circuits

 Synchronous circuit design techniques make digital circuits that are resistant to the failure modes that can be caused by metastability.
 A clock domain is defined as a group of flip-flops with a common clock.
 Such architectures can form a circuit guaranteed free of metastability (below a certain maximum clock frequency, above which first metastability, then outright failure occur), assuming a low-skew common clock.
 However, even then, if the system has a dependence on any continuous inputs then these are likely to be vulnerable to metastable states.

-When synchronous design techniques are used, protection against metastable events causing systems failures need only be provided when transferring data between different clock domains or from an unclocked circuitry into a clocked one (synchronous).
-This protection can often take the form of a series of delay flip-flops which delay the data stream long enough for metastability failures to occur at a negligible rate.
+Synchronizer circuits are used to reduce the likelihood of metastability when receiving an asynchronous input or when transferring signals between different clock domains.
+Synchronizers may take the form of a cascade of D flip-flops (e.g. the shift register in Figure 3).
+Although each flip-flop stage adds an additional clock cycle of latency to the input data stream, each stage provides an opportunity to resolve metastability.
+Such synchronizers can be engineered to reduce metastability to a tolerable rate.

+Schmitt triggers can also be used to reduce the likelihood of metastability, but as the researcher Chaney demonstrated in 1979, even Schmitt triggers may become metastable.
+He further argued that it is not possible to entirely remove the possibility of metastability from unsynchronized inputs within finite time and that "there is a great deal of theoretical and experimental evidence that a region of anomalous behavior exists for every device that has two stable states."
+In the face of this inevitability, hardware can only reduce the probability of metastability, and systems can try to gracefully handle the occasional metastable event.